Why Eligibility Should Not Be Like Gasoline

 Amber: Absolutely.
 The benefit information that an imaging center needs to see is going to be completely different from a physical therapy clinic and an ophthalmologist.
 At Clearwave, we’re able to customize the data based on the provider, the service, or the location.
 We can even handle copay tiers.

 Eric: Wow.
 So, I think the next time someone says that to me, I’m going to tell them that other people’s eligibility is like gasoline.
 It’s all the same and harmful if swallowed.
 But, seriously, take it from me.
-Clearwave’s eligibility is the best most customized eligibility on the market.
+Clearwave’s insurance eligibility software is the best most customized eligibility on the market.
 Contact Clearwave today and we’ll share more information with you.

 Recommended for you